MIPS/ndk/README.md

 ```

 `checkbuild.py` will also build all of the NDK tests.
 This takes about four
-times as long as building the NDK itself, so pass `--no-test` to skip building
+times as long as building the NDK itself, so pass `--no-build-tests` to skip
-the tests.
-They can be built later with `python run_tests.py --rebuild`.
+building the tests.
+They can be built later with `python run_tests.py
+--rebuild`.

 `checkbuild.py` also accepts a variety of other options to speed up local
 builds, namely `--arch` and `--module`.